Garden-AI/garden/docs/architecture_overview.md

 - This decorator is used to designate which functions in the notebook should be registered as public/published `Entrypoint`s.
 - It distinguishes between functions meant for public use and those that are simply part of the execution context.
-- This is also how users attach citation metadata to a `Entrypoint`, such as authors or other related published work like papers or datasets
+- This is also how users attach citation metadata to an `Entrypoint`, such as authors or other related published work like papers or datasets

 ### Notebook Workflow - Defining and Developing Entrypoints